Biological Sciences (BIOL)

 Credits: 4

 Students taking this course will discover how some of the most remarkable behavioral adaptations in animals can be understood by examining specialized sensory systems and neural circuits.
 By exploring the complex interactions between animal behavior, neural systems, evolutionary relationships, anatomy, physiology and ecology, students will be better equipped to understand the neural basis of behavior.
 A culminating writing project will help sharpen students' scientific writing skills, and the ability to understand the primary neuroethology literature.
-Prereq: BIOL 411 and BIOL 412, or permission.
-Physiology (ZOOL 625), or another introductory neurobiology course, also desirable.
+Physiology, or another introductory neurobiology course, desirable.

 Grade Mode: Letter Grading